rustielin/Blockchain-Notes/note6.md

 of time for Bob to get tricked and accidentally send goods over in exchange for Alice’s fake money.

-DoS Attack — Malicious Miners {#dos-attack-malicious-miners .unnumbered}
+DoS Attack — Malicious Miners
 =============================

 It turns out that malicious miners can also use timejacking to take down